What is the difference between ATS and AMF panels?

 AMF CONS

 In normal conditions, the contactor of the MAINS is continuously kept closed.
-It is about 10W to 20W of continuous power consumption required to supply the coil of the contactor.
+It is about 10W to 20W of continuous power consumption required to supply the coil.
 At the end of one year, you will observe the total cost of this energy.
-Secondly, is the possibility of the failure of the contactor.
+Secondly, there is the possibility of the failure of the contactor.
 Sometimes, after years of service, the coil deteriorates.
-In this, you wait for an electrician to replace the part.
+You must wait for an electrician to replace the part.
 It could be problematic.
 Thirdly, the contactors are expensive over 60kVA.
+Last but not least, the use of contactor may cbe ontroversial in the case of standard NFPA99 and NFPA110 regulations.

 THE PROS AND CONS IN USING MOTORIZED SWITCHES